szan12/DSA/README.md

 # DSA - Stationery Inventroy System

-A system coded in C programming using the concept of Discrete Structure and Algorithm.
+A system coded in C programming using the concept of Data Structure and Algorithm.

 DSA project 22 January 2021.